pic of me looking very sciency.

 What things do I know about?

-I know things (to varying degrees) in these areas: microbiome science, genetics, genomics, microbiology, epidemiology, medicine, chemistry, bioinformatics, data science, and Irish whistle playing.
-My PhD thesis is on the microbiome, so my knowledge is deepest in that area.
+I know things (to varying degrees) in these areas: metagenomics, computational biology, data visualization, biostatistics, data science, genetics, microbiome science, microbiology, epidemiology, medicine, chemistry, and Irish whistle playing.

 Do I write all the posts?

-I write most of the posts, but since I’ve been studying science and medicine for some time now, I have lots of scientist and medical friends.
-They know lots of things about science and medicine, so they sometimes help me out and write posts too!
+I write most of the posts, but since I’ve been studying science and medicine for some time now, I have lots of scientist and medical friends, and they sometimes help me out and write posts too!
 They are the best.

 The author(s) of this blog are responsible for the blog content; statements on this website do not necessarily reflect the official views of the authors’ employers or affiliated institutions.
 This blog is not intended to provide medical advice; please consult with your physician if you have questions about medical treatments or health concerns.